ShaoLeen/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Jaeger in Dashboards
 *TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.

+The Jaeger test span from above for the backend-service is shown in "Grafana panel - Jaeger test span.png" in one Grafana panel.

 ## Report Error
 *TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.